ktorio/ktor-documentation/codeSnippets/snippets/auth-jwk/README.md

-# JWT authentication using a JWK provider
+# JWT authentication with RS256 and a JWK provider
 A sample project demonstrating how to authenticate a client using a [JSON Web Token](https://ktor.io/docs/jwt.html) signed with RS256.
 In this example, the [Static](https://ktor.io/docs/serving-static-content.html) feature is used to expose a JWKS endpoint.

 ## Running